Multivariate Latent Recalibration for Conditional Normalizing Flows: Introduction

-To overcome these limitations, we introduce the notion of \textbf{latent calibration}, and the \textbf{latent recalibration (\LR)} method that recalibrates conditional normalizing flows by operating within their latent space.
-The core idea is to learn a transformation of the latent space such that the resulting model achieves finite-sample guarantees on latent calibration.
-Crucially, unlike set-based CP methods or sampling-based recalibration like \HDRR, \LR yields a fully recalibrated generative model with an explicit multivariate probability density function (PDF).
-This yields finite-sample calibration guarantees while enabling efficient density evaluation and sampling, which are essential for many applications and allows improved decision making \citep{Klein2024-ow}.
+To overcome these limitations, we introduce the \emph{latent recalibration (\LR)} method, based on a new notion of \emph{latent calibration}, which recalibrates invertible generative models (e.g., normalizing flows (NFs) or flow matching (FM)) by operating within their latent space.
+The core idea is to learn a transformation of the latent space such that the resulting model achieves latent calibration.
+Compared to set-based CP methods and sampling-based recalibration approaches such as \HDRR, \LR (i) yields a fully recalibrated generative model with an explicit multivariate probability density function (PDF), (ii) provides finite-sample latent calibration guarantees, and (iii) enables efficient density evaluation and sampling, which are essential for many applications and support improved decision-making \citep{Klein2024-ow}.

-Our main contributions are: \begin{itemize} \item We introduce latent calibration, a new notion of calibration assessed within the latent space of a conditional normalizing flow based on the distribution of latent norms. \item We propose \textbf{\LR}, a recalibration method yielding a multivariate predictive distribution with an explicit PDF, finite-sample latent calibration guarantees, and which is computationally efficient. \item We demonstrate empirically across 29 multi-dimensional tabular datasets and one high-dimensional image dataset that \LR consistently improves latent calibration, while also improving the negative log-likelihood (NLL).
-A public code base is provided to facilitate method adoption and ensure reproducibility \footnote{\url{https://github.com/Vekteur/latent-recalibration}}. \end{itemize}
+Our main contributions are: \begin{itemize} \item We introduce latent calibration, a new notion of calibration evaluated within the latent space of an invertible generative model, based on the distribution of latent norms.

+\item We propose \textbf{\LR}, a recalibration method that yields a multivariate predictive distribution with an explicit PDF, offers finite-sample latent calibration guarantees, and remains computationally efficient.

+\item We empirically demonstrate, across 29 multi-output tabular datasets and one high-dimensional image dataset, that \LR consistently improves latent calibration and reduces negative log-likelihood (NLL).
+A public codebase is provided to ensure reproducibility.\footnote{\url{https://github.com/Vekteur/latent-recalibration}}